 What We Do

 MADWORKSHOP serves as an incubator to foster innovative design with an underlying social value.
 The foundation mentors designers at the college level and beyond.
-With vital partnerships at leading academic institutions including the University of Southern California and Art Center College of Design, MADWORKSHOP sponsors one studio course per year focused on design and fabrication.
+With vital partnerships at leading academic institutions including the University of Southern California, Art Center College of Design, Pratt Institute, UCLA, and Otis College of Art and Design, MADWORKSHOP sponsors up to three studio course per year focused on design and fabrication.
 Fellows are chosen from these courses and through open calls for proposals announced at the beginning of each year.
 The MADWORKSHOP Fellowship Program produces diverse and prolific results; it is a platform where ideas can be tested, prototyped, and brought to market.
 Spanning from smaller scale furniture, product, and fashion design all the way up to space making and architectural investigations, MADWORKSHOP projects bring education and artistic innovation to the forefront of the creative design process.